Dpgofast/Dpgofast.github.io/aboutme.md

 - Brain Computer Interfacing

 ### Project Focus
-Better understanding how the relationship between car and driver will evolve in the years to come.
-Machine learning has the ability to bring about self driving cars as well as more intuitive cars that can learn an intuition for an idividuals driving habits.
+To find a better understanding of how the relationship between car and driver will evolve in the years to come.
+Machine learning has the ability to bring about self driving cars as well as more intuitive cars that can gain an intuition for an idividuals driving habits.